msen7437/Kubernetes-Performance-Testing/Experiments/Tools.md

 ### K6:

-K6 is a n opensource tool that lets us use it to easily write load testing scripts in JavaScript.
+K6 is an opensource tool that lets us use it to easily write load testing scripts in JavaScript.
 [1]

+- Lets us write JavaScript scripts for testing
+- Is often used in cloud environments

 ##### Installation: